19hours/sg-statutes/Acts/Insurance Act.md

 [22/73; 11/86]

-(2) Where the Authority gives an insurer a direction under section 41(1)(e) but, on a petition for the affairs of the insurer to be wound up by the court, the court is satisfied that the insurer will be able to pay its debts in full within 12 months or such longer period as the court thinks reasonable, the court may (if it thinks fit) order the affairs of the insurer to be wound up only as regards the insurance fund maintained for the class of insurance business to which the direction relates.
+(2) Where the Authority gives an insurer a direction under section 41(1)(e) but, on an application for the affairs of the insurer to be wound up by the court, the court is satisfied that the insurer will be able to pay its debts in full within 12 months or such longer period as the court thinks reasonable, the court may (if it thinks fit) order the affairs of the insurer to be wound up only as regards the insurance fund maintained for the class of insurance business to which the direction relates.

 [11/86]